hubspot-vs-zoho

 Zoho

-Zoho lets you customize the view and filter fields so each member of the team can focus on what matters the most to them.
+Zoho workflow builder lets you customize the view and filter fields so each member of the team can focus on what matters the most to them.
 You can also duplicate the custom setting across other accounts in the team and link your records in custom modules to provide more context to your sales team.

 Customization in Zoho CRM